The company revolutionizing the American healthcare industry uses Alpha to gain empathy for consumers and bring desperately-needed products to market.

 “You see this consumerism focus across multiple sectors,” says Nwokah.
 “Where consumers are realizing all that’s available and should be available to them online – that’s a coming-of-age that’s seeping into other sectors, particularly healthcare.”

-Whereas some companies try to extend the status quo for as long as possible, Nwokah is excited about stepping up the plate.
+Whereas some companies try to extend the status quo for as long as possible, Nwokah is excited about stepping up to the plate.
 “We’re making that shift – making information available.
 WellMatch is really focused on handling situations where [people] need care right now and can find the appropriate place to go based on cost, quality, and other factors.”

 “Before Alpha, we had to think about ways we could collect this consumer data so that it’s not design-by-committee, it’s not making decisions by opinion, it’s making decisions by data,” Nwokah says.
 “In order to do that, we need Alpha at our fingertips.”